 \section{Conclusion}

-In this paper, we delve into the complex dimensions of unlicensed sub-8 GHz spectrum technologies, focusing on their frequency spectrum regulations, technological perspectives, coexistence management strategies, and various applications.
-We offer an overview of unlicensed spectrum regulations globally, including ISM bands, TVWS, CBRS, and U-NII bands.
-The regulatory landscape for the sub-5 GHz bands varies worldwide, showing a trend towards harmonization, especially in the 6 GHz band.
-Restrictions in the lower frequency range primarily concern transmit power, whereas spectrum access becomes more crucial at higher frequencies.
-We introduced and discussed mechanisms to manage these issues.
-We briefly discussed the database-based coexistence in the corresponding frequency ranges.
+This paper examines the multifaceted aspects of unlicensed sub-8~GHz spectrum technologies, with a particular emphasis on spectrum regulations, technological developments, coexistence management strategies, and application domains.
+We provided an overview of global unlicensed spectrum regulations, covering ISM bands, TVWS, CBRS, and U-NII bands.
+While the regulatory landscape for sub-5~GHz bands varies across regions, there is a clear trend toward harmonization, particularly in the 6~GHz band.
+In the lower frequency ranges, restrictions are primarily related to transmit power, whereas spectrum access mechanisms become increasingly important at higher frequencies.
+Approaches to address these issues, including database-based coexistence schemes, were briefly discussed.

-Our review of technology covers a range of unlicensed spectrum technologies, from low-rate solutions suitable for the IoT, through TVWS-based technologies for various applications, to high-throughput options in the 5 and 6 GHz unlicensed bands.
-We explore the vital issue of coexistence among these technologies, underscoring the necessity for specific coexistence strategies for particular groups, such as LPWAN technologies in IoT scenarios.
-High-throughput technologies like LTE, NR, and Wi-Fi require robust coexistence mechanisms.
-Although current strategies utilize various spectrum access protocols, future research should focus on more advanced interference mitigation techniques, such as smart beamforming.
+Our technology review spanned a broad range of unlicensed solutions, from low-rate systems designed for IoT, through TVWS-based technologies for diverse use cases, to high-throughput solutions operating in the 5~GHz and 6~GHz bands.
+A central theme has been the challenge of coexistence among these technologies, which demands tailored strategies for different categories.
+For example, LPWAN technologies in IoT scenarios require lightweight coexistence mechanisms, whereas high-throughput systems such as LTE, NR, and Wi-Fi depend on more robust approaches.
+Although existing mechanisms rely primarily on spectrum access protocols, future research should advance towards more sophisticated interference mitigation techniques, including beamforming-assisted sensing.

-Lastly, we discuss the extensive application potential of unlicensed technologies, highlighting the increasing relevance of private networks, FWA, enhancing the throughput of licensed technologies, and IoT applications.
+Finally, we highlighted the broad application potential of unlicensed spectrum technologies, with growing importance in areas such as private networks, fixed wireless access, licensed–unlicensed spectrum aggregation, and IoT.
+These applications highlight the crucial role of unlicensed spectrum in meeting diverse connectivity demands and motivate ongoing research into coexistence and optimization strategies.